shagrizoda/H4XOR-Reader/README.md

 # H4XOR-Reader
 H4XOR News site in the form of app

--On the left-hand side: number of hits.
+-On the left-hand side: number of hits
--After clicking the article you can get the full story to read.
+-After clicking the article you can get the full story to read -Refreshes automatically
--Refreshes automatically.

 Made with **Webkit**